lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

     return {"item_id": item_id}
 ```

 The value of the path parameter `item_id` will be passed to your function as the argument `item_id`.

-So, if you run this example and go to `http://127.0.0.1:8000/items/foo`, you will see a response of:
+So, if you run this example and go to `http://127.0.0.1:8000/items/foo`, you will see the response:

 ```json
 {